IELTS band score of 7 (with no band less than 7) and speaking and listening of 7.5

 To access your official course details for the year you started your degree, please visit the handbook

-In addition to your curriculum studies, the final stage of the Masters of Teaching (Secondary) course offers you the opportunity to choose one of the following specialisation pathways: Internship, Leadership, Inclusive Education, Languages Teaching, Teaching English to Speakers of other Languages, Internationalisation, or Research.
+In addition to your curriculum studies, the final stage of the Masters of Teaching (Secondary) course offers you the opportunity to choose 1 of the following specialisation pathways:

 The Master of Teaching (Secondary) is typically 16 credit points.